Amotz Zahavi: Scientific career

 Zahavi is best known for his work on the handicap principle, which explains the evolution of characteristics, behaviors or structures that appear contrary to the principles of Darwinian evolution in that they appear to reduce fitness and endanger individual organisms.
 Evolved by sexual selection, these act as signals of the status of the organism, functioning to e. g. attract mates.
 He expanded it with theories on honest signalling and the idea that selection would favour signals that impose a higher cost, those that are not easily cheated on.
 He worked in particular on the Arabian babbler, a long-lived and social bird with altruistic behaviour among unrelated individuals, not explainable by kin selection.
 Zahavi reinterpreted these behaviours according to his signal theory and its correlative, the handicap principle.
 The altruistic act is costly to the donor, but may improve attractiveness to potential mates, a form of competitive altruism.

 Zahavi is credited with co-developing the information centre hypothesis in 1973 with Peter Ward.
 The information centre hypothesis states that birds live in communal roosts primarily to gain information on food resource locations from other roost individuals.

-Towards the end of his life he attempted to apply his theory at the molecular scale and sought to examine for example whether the neuro-transmitter acetylcholine was selected due to its toxicity.
+Towards the end of his life he attempted to apply his theory at the molecular scale and sought to examine for example whether the neurotransmitter acetylcholine was selected due to its toxicity.